The Velvet Underground and Strange Reflections on NYC and Addictions

 Lost Souls and the Strange Drug Imagery of Influential Songs

-Lou Reed would, of course, go on and become a mega star so his talents were definitely not ignored.
+Of course, Lou Reed would go on and become a megastar, so his talents were definitely not ignored.
 The early Velvet Underground years were not exactly met with huge commercial success.

-I had never heard of the Velvet Underground until 1990 when I first listened their strangely haunting song HEROIN on the soundtrack to the movie THE DOORS.
-Soon after hearing the song for the first time, I immediately went out and purchased the 1967 debut album....on cassette, of course, and with the very little money I had at the time.
+I had never heard of the Velvet Underground until 1990, when I first listened to their strangely haunting song HEROIN on the soundtrack to the movie THE DOORS.
+Soon after hearing the music for the first time, I immediately went out and purchased the 1967 debut album on cassette, of course, and with the very little money I had at the time.